robertjskelton/robertjskelton.github.io/_posts/2021-09-01-ferrari-360-august-2021-data.markdown

 ![August 2021](/images/360-aug2021/trans.png)

 And this is the current Price vs Miles chart.
-A few more high miled examples sold this month.
+A few more high mile examples sold this month.

 ![August 2021](/images/360-aug2021/miles.png)